 [Update] A lot of commentators have taken issue with my use of the term “application server”, which made them think of a big monolithic architecture.
 Even though I do refer to Java, that’s not what I mean.
-It was the wrong choice of terminology – I am thinking of a modular, lightweight solution that saves you from implementing the most generic parts of the typical web application, just like the people at nobackend.org, who have similar goals (although the name of the initiative might, equally, be somewhat misleading – the right name still needs to be found).[/Update]
+It was the wrong choice of terminology – I am thinking of a modular, lightweight solution that saves you from implementing the most generic parts of the typical web application.
+For a better writeup with the same cause, see this post on the hood.ie blog.[/Update]

 There is, however, one big issue that holds me back from starting to work on any of those ideas: the lack of the right end-to-end stack including a decent application server for NodeJS, which will free me from having to worry about boilerplate code for things like authentication, user management, access control, etc.